 I want to invite all students and families to join our All-School Easter Chapel on Thursday, April 9, at 8:15 am.
 Join us online as we celebrate Easter and encourage one another!
 A link to the service will be sent out next week.

 Finally, I will be hosting a UCA “Town Hall” Meeting this Friday, April 3, at 8:30 am.
 Please join me at this Zoom meeting for a time of fellowship, to hear the latest school news, and to share your questions, suggestions, or concerns over school matters.
-To participate, simply click on this link when it’s time for the meeting to start:
+Check your email for instructions.

 Dear UCA Parents,